Chiefs fan with Mahomes tattoo on chest seeks autograph to match - NewsBreak

 He goes to every game — without his shirt on, something friends like Schaeffler think is pretty crazy.

 “Honestly I had nosebleeds,” Moran said, describing his seats for the Chiefs-Steelers game last week.
-“But me and my friend came down [to the lower bowl] during early pre-game, and we just started hanging out down there.”Arrowhead offers new food options during playoffs push
+“But me and my friend came down [to the lower bowl] during early pre-game, and we just started hanging out down there.”Arrowhead Stadium offers new food options during Chiefs playoffs

 That’s where he got his latest idea.